 But life can’t come to a crashing halt during every winter day.
 Sometimes, you need to be able to do things quickly and face the day – icky weather or not.

 And this Citrus and Fennel Winter Salad recipe will help you see the light at the end of the winter tunnel.
-Not only that, but some of the ingredients will even help keep your immune system strong until springtime.
+Not only that, but some of the ingredients will even help support your immune system.
 They include …

 Bright yellow lemons are tart, delicious, and might just trigger some summertime memories to help you get through a bleak day.
 And it’s so easy to toss a lemon slice in your tea or water for an added dose of vitamin C. In fact, one lemon can give you almost 200 percent of your recommended daily value of vitamin C – so you know you’re getting a boost of power when it comes to fighting infections and winter colds.